 21-year-old Waddleton, helped England beat South Africa 21-14 in the bronze medal match on the Gold Coast, after losing out to New Zealand in the semis..

 Former St Joseph’s student Waddleton plays as a forward for the Red Roses.
 He is also a Suffolk cricketer, while his dad Ian played rugby for Ipswich, and his mum Karla is a national hockey player for Ipswich.

-Midfielder Hannah Martin, made her England debut at the Games, coming off the bench against South Africa, scored in a 5-1 win over Wales and in the 3-1 victory against Malaysia to reach the semi-finals.
+Midfielder Hannah Martin, came off the bench against South Africa, scored in a 5-1 win over Wales and in the 3-1 victory against Malaysia to reach the semi-finals.

 England beat India 6-0 to take the bronze, after losing their semi-final to New Zealand after a penalty shoot out..

 The 23-year-old plays for Surbiton Hockey club, and to win bronze in her first multi-games competition was quite an achievement for Hannah, who said: “I’m absolutely ecstatic, it was a brilliant team performance and it was great to finish with a bronze medal.